gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 ### Techniques for Agile Business Analysts
 #### Product decomposition
+Also called a product hierarchy or product map - performs the same task as a functional decomposition.
+This product decomposition helps the team in many ways:
+First, it helps the team identify and slice user stories.
+The team can attach and trace user stories to each area.
+The visual creates a shared understanding that helps the team split stories, define increments of value, and even map defects.
+Second, it helps the team with planning by driving the roadmap, release plans, and iteration planning.
+In addition, the decomposition assists the team with alignment.
+It helps everyone see where the money is being spent, and analyse if the work aligns with the customer needs and organisational strategy.
+Many teams use a product decomposition as an outline for how they organise user stories in their preferred Agile tool.

+This product map is a great resource for BAs and POs to use in collaboration with one another.
+It's also a great visual to use with a team, when discussing the scope of a story or the goal for a release or iteration.

+To create a product decomposition map, it's all about the customer point of view, of the functions and features.
+Reading from left to right, that the detail gets more refined.
+You can also create this top down like an org chart.
+It's all about the user perspective rather than technical.
+The user features are chunked out level by level as the layers develop.

 #### Context techniques
+Context is so important to agile teams.
+It's critical to helping our product owner and team make good decisions.
+A few commonly used context techniques include context diagrams, process models, data flow diagrams, customer journey maps, and user story maps - all of these show the big picture.
+They also provide a structure for elaborating and connecting the details.

 #### User Stories
+User stories have a who, a what and a why.
+The Invest Model helps determine if the user story is well articulated.
+**I** - Independent: Each user story should be able to be implemented on its own.
+The incremental value each story provides is from a user point of view, independently.
+**N** - Negotiable: Each user story should have just enough detail for the team to understand.
+It should have enough flexibility to discuss and evolve the design as the team learns and works.
+**V** - Valuable: Each story must be valuable to the user or end customer.
+**E** - Estimable: The team needs to be able to estimate and have enough detail to move forward.
+**S** - Small: If the story is being considered for a sprint iteration, it needs to be small enough for the team to consume, commit, and complete it.
+**T** - Testable: The story is testable from a user perspective and has a good start on acceptance criteria.

 #### Acceptance Criteria
+Acceptance criteria help the team define what success looks like from a user perspective.
+Acceptance criteria are typically a list of statements that have a clear result.
+Such as statements to build a test to, to test the products.
+They might contain scenarios, rules and logic that create a specific outcome for a user, or there might be non-functional requirements like security, performance, expected volumes, response time, and thresholds of performance.

+Acceptance criteria is not meant to be an all inclusive list of every little detail, but it gives the team enough information to remember, discuss, and test the story.

 #### User story maps
+A story map is all about telling the whole story versus a small part of it - it keeps the team focused on the user experience and results in better dialogue in conversation.

+To create a user story map, we take all of the user stories for a product release and place them in the sequence of how a customer uses the product, from left to right.
+The vertical columns of a story map provide the details under the higher level story or theme.
+Going from top to bottom, we get more details by chunking out the top level.

+Story mapping is a great technique to use as a team in a workshop to help everyone see how all of the stories relate.
+The team can then discuss which grouping makes up the minimum viable product.

+Story mapping also helps the team identify holes in the storyline of a customer and find gaps in scope that may be missing.
+There are almost always too many user stories.
+Story mapping creates a visual that helps the product owner, business analyst and team, find what fits and ultimately which stories should be thrown out.

 #### Story slicing and splitting

 #### Lightweight Modeling